-The test results of networks trained with function orders \(O=1, 4, 8\) under different Gaussian noise types are reported in Fig.~\ref{fig:all_noise}.
-As shown in Fig.~\ref{fig:all_noise} (a)–(c), the network trained with \( O = 1 \) produces predictions that closely follow the GT background function curves, even in the presence of different complex noises.
-In contrast, as illustrated in Fig.~\ref{fig:all_noise} (g)–(i), the network trained with \( O = 8 \) increasingly deviates from the GT curves as the noise level rises, aligning more with the noisy input.
-The performance of the network trained with \( O = 4 \) (see Fig.~\ref{fig:all_order} (d)–(f)) falls between these two cases.
-For example, when comparing the results in Fig.~\ref{fig:all_noise} (c), (f) and (i), where the test noise is sampled from \( \mathcal{N}(10, 5) \), it becomes evident that increasing the training function order causes the network’s predictions to drift further from the GT curves and align more closely with the noisy data distribution.
-Specifically, the network trained with \( O = 1 \) demonstrates strong generalization to unseen noise, achieving a MSE of only 0.3544, while the network trained with \( O = 8 \) results in a significantly higher MSE of 49.7739, indicating reduced generalization.
+We now test the models trained on function orders \(O=1, 4, 8\) against various unseen noise patterns, with results shown in Fig.\ref{fig:all_noise}.
+The network trained on the simple \( O = 1 \) function generalizes robustly, accurately recovering the GT signal even under heavy, unseen noise (Fig.\ref{fig:all_noise} (a)–(c)).
+In contrast, the network trained on the complex \( O = 8 \) function fails to generalize; its output deviates from the GT and follows the noisy input instead (Fig.\ref{fig:all_noise} (g)–(i)).
+The \( O = 4 \) model exhibits an intermediate behavior between these two extremes (Fig.\ref{fig:all_noise} (d)–(f)).
+This trend is starkly illustrated by the results under heavy test noise sampled from \( \mathcal{N}(10, 5) \), as seen in Fig.~\ref{fig:all_noise} (c), (f), and (i).
+Here, the \( O = 1 \) model maintains excellent performance with an MSE of just 0.3544, while the \( O = 8 \) model fails completely, yielding an MSE of 49.7739.
 In summary, \textit{as the order \( O \) of the training background function increases, the network progressively fits the noise pattern instead of the GT background function.}